yale-mgt-858-spring-2021/sql-joins-starter/08-reactivation/README.md

-Ok, we want to reactivate some of our customers that have gone dormant.
+Imagine that today’s date is January 1, 2021 (‘2020-01-01’).

-For this analysis, I want you to imagine that the date is '2020-01-01', that is the first of Jan, 2021 (before the dark time...that's roughly when these purchase data end).
-Please find all customers who have made more than 20 purchases from our store but haven't purchased anything in the last month (one month before 2020-01-01).
+We would like to conduct a quick analysis to determine which of our customers have made more than 20 purchases from the gift store but did not purchase anything in December 2020 (i.e., within the last month).

+Write a query that returns the customer’s email, the number of purchases that customer has made, and the date of that customer’s last purchase (i.e., `JOIN` the `users` table and the `purchases` table).

+Please name your columns `email`,`num_purchases`, and `lastest_purchase`, respectively.

+You might find the following SQL constructs useful in your answer: `JOIN`, `MAX`, `HAVING`, `NOT BETWEEN`

 Your results should look something like this:
 ```